flox/flox/crates/flox/doc/flox-config.md

 flox config
 ```

-The dispalyed values are resolved by reading:
+The displayed values are resolved by reading:

 1. package defaults from `$PREFIX/etc/flox.toml`
 2. installation defaults from `/etc/flox.toml`